faithruth/kanzu-support-desk/readme.txt

 * 21 Nov 14 Launched.

 == Upgrade Notice ==
+= 1.1.3 =
+* De-activation of addons when KSD plugin is de-activated.

 = 1.1.2 =
 * Support for PHP < 5.3 added, support for graphs on sites with SSL (HTTPS)